 Our ID physicians see hospitalized children with serious infections and work with your doctor to diagnose and treat these infections, including pneumonia, meningitis, bone and joint infections, prolonged fevers, Kawasaki Disease and other infections.

 The Outpatient Clinic focuses on diagnosing and treating infections.
 Our Infectious Disease department provides inpatient consultation for children with unusual or severe infections, as well as assistance with infection control issues and management of infectious diseases.

-Additionally, our Infectious Disease department oversees epidemiology at Children’s Colorado at the community at large.
-This includes a hospital-wide effort to measure and improve quality of care through
+Additionally, our Infectious Disease Program oversees epidemiology at Children's Colorado at the community at large.
+This includes a hospital-wide effort to measure and improve quality of care through:

-As experts in the region, the Infectious Diseases (ID) Consultation Team receives approximately 4,000 inquiries each year for referrals, information and consults.
+As experts in the region, the ID consultation team receives approximately 4,000 inquiries each year for referrals, information and consults.
 Attendings and fellows are on call all day, every day for telephone consultations to physicians in the Rocky Mountain region.
 The team also supports the microbiology and virology laboratories, four transplant teams and hosts a weekly case management conference.